 What not to pitch

-• Stories that are outside the Observer’s scope of coverage, such as poppy fare or business writing (for example, we don’t do restaurant reviews or tech reporting)
+- Stories that are outside the Observer’s scope of coverage (for example, we don’t do restaurant reviews or tech reporting)

 Types of stories

-• The Book Report: 800 – 1,200-word reviews of new or upcoming books by Texas authors, on Texas subjects, or on Observer subjects (such as politics, social justice, race, class and environment).
+- Book Reviews: 800 – 1,200-word reviews of new or upcoming books by Texas authors, on Texas subjects, or on Observer subjects (such as politics, social justice, race, class and environment).
 See Robyn Ross on a Houston writer’s religious memoir, Justin Miller on the 2016 election, Roberto Ontiveros on a Texas vampire book.

 After your pitch is accepted…

-• The Texas Observer pays $0.50/word on publication of your revised and edited article.
+- The Texas Observer typically pays $0.50/word on publication of your revised and edited article.

-• Once the story is finalized, email your completed W-9 form and invoice to your editor.
+- Once the story is finalized, email your completed W-9 form and other requested forms and invoice to your editor.
 Turning in your invoice triggers quick payment.
 However, you will not get paid without your invoice.

-• Your invoice should include the headline, length and date of the story, as well as all your contact information: name, mailing address, email address and phone number.
-Please also add the number #7201 somewhere on the invoice (this makes life easier for our bookkeepers).
+- Your invoice should include the headline, length and date of the story, as well as all your contact information: name, mailing address, email address and phone number.